S-Lowes/Code-Institute-MS3/README.md

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on a GitHub account to view and/or make changes without affecting the original repository by using the following steps:
+By forking the GitHub Repository we are making a copy of the original repository on a GitHub account to view and/or make changes without affecting the original repository.
+This is done with the following steps:

 - Log in to [GitHub](https://github.com/) and locate the GitHub Repository.
 - At the top of the Repository just above the "Settings" button on the menu, locate the "Fork" button.